---->

 theory doubtful, he thought that there must be one right theory and

-he never considered quantum mechanics a better physics theory option.
+he did not consider quantum physics a better physics theory option.

 His theory did have some absolute rigid requirements chiefly of his